Robotic missions to Mars

 The engine which propelled 2MV spacecraft toward Mars and Venus.
 Copyright © 2000 Anatoly Zak

 Full-size replica of the Mars-3 spacecraft, minus its entry heat shield on the Mars lander.
 Copyright © 2001 Anatoly Zak

-The Mars-3 lander with its heat shield on the background and small tethered rover (bottom right).
+A prototype of the Mars-6 and Mars-7 lander with its heat shield on the background and a small tethered rover (bottom right).
+Both spacecraft were launched to Mars in 1973.
 Copyright © 2000 Anatoly Zak